1928 German federal election: Aftermath

 With a strong left wing and splintered right, there was little alternative to a government led by the SPD.
 Social Democrat Hermann Müller, who had served briefly as chancellor in 1920, was charged with forming a new cabinet.
 The only viable majority was a great coalition stretching from the SPD to the DVP.
 Negotiations proved difficult: it took two weeks for the cabinet to be formed and sworn in, and then only as a "cabinet of personalities" rather than a formal coalition.
 It included ministers from the SPD, DVP, DDP and Bavarian People's Party (BVP).
 The Centre sent only one minister, Theodor von Guérard, as a so-called "observer".
 It was not until ten months later, in April 1929, that a coalition agreement could be signed and the Centre Party officially enter the cabinet.

 The second Müller cabinet was the final democratic government of the Weimar Republic.
 Its fall in March 1930 marked the end of the parliamentary system and the beginning of the presidential cabinets that preceded the Nazi takeover in 1933.

+The Centre Party's and Bavarian People's Party's performance in the election raised long term concerns over their futures.
+The parties had suffered heavy losses but more importantly the parties historic dominance over the Catholic vote had further diminished.
+Falling from a historical high of 85% in 1870 to 55% in 1912 to only 48% in the 1928 election.
+This number had been increased by the passage of Woman's Suffrage after World War 1, with only 39% of male Catholic voters supporting the parties in the election.
+The two parties losses came some several places: middle class voters had defected to the Economic Party, workers in Westphalia and the Rhineland had defected to the SPD, and they had lost support among rural voters.
+But they all underscored the fundamental problem that an ever increasing amount of German Catholics were prioritizing their economic interests over their religious identity.